Audi adjusts Hungary factory operations over Ukraine crisis - NewsBreak

 Audi adjusts Hungary factory operations over Ukraine crisis

-BUDAPEST, March 17 (Reuters) - German carmaker Audi said on Thursday it was adjusting its manufacturing operations at its Hungarian factory, which accounts for a chunk of Hungary's exports, because the war in neighbouring Ukraine was affecting supply chains and sales.
+BUDAPEST (Reuters) -German carmaker Audi said on Thursday it was adjusting its manufacturing operations at its Hungarian factory, which accounts for a chunk of Hungary’s exports, because the war in neighbouring Ukraine was affecting supply chains and sales.

 But the impact on the Hungarian factory would “not be dramatic” he said, adding that the plant produced 1.6 million engines last year, including 250,000 electric drivetrains.